wazuh/wazuh-documentation/source/installation-guide/further-configuration.rst

         # ./searchguard/tools/sgtlstool.sh -c ./searchguard/search-guard.yml -ca -crt

 This command will generate both, the ``root.ca`` certificate and all the nodes and clients certificates.
-In case the ``root-ca`` certificate was previously created, the ``-ca`` tag can be omited.
+In case the ``root-ca`` certificate was previously created, the ``-ca`` tag can be omitted.
 By default, when the script is re-executed, the already present certificates will not be overwritten.
 Additionally, the tag ``-t`` can be added to specify the output destination.
 If not modified, the generated certificates will be placed at ``./out``.
 These and other configuration options can be found in the `Search Guard's offline TLS tool documentation <https://docs.search-guard.com/latest/offline-tls-tool>`_.

 When new node certificates are created, they must be added in the Elasticsearch's configuration file placed at ``/etc/elasticsearch/elasticsearch.yml`` under the ``opendistro_security.nodes_dn`` section: